jspjut/jspjut.github.io/content/home/about.md

 # Biography

-Josef Spjut is a Research Scientist at NVIDIA working on new human experiences, such as virtual and augmented reality.
-Prior to joining NVIDIA full time, he was a Visiting Assistant Professor in the department of Engineering at Harvey Mudd College.
+Josef Spjut is a Research Scientist at NVIDIA working on new human experiences, such as esports and augmented reality.
+Previously he was a Visiting Assistant Professor in the department of Engineering at Harvey Mudd College.
 He received a Ph.D. from the University of Utah and a B.S. from University of California, Riverside, both in Computer Engineering.